jorisbaiutti/sensorproject/README.md

-# This Repository is used for the mqtt gateway
+# This Repository is used for the mqtt gateway for raspberry's